milanglacier/minuet-ai.el/README.md

 # Features

 - AI-powered code completion with dual modes:
   - Specialized prompts and various enhancements for chat-based LLMs on code completion tasks.
-  - Fill-in-the-middle (FIM) completion for compatible models (DeepSeek, Codestral, and others).
+  - Fill-in-the-middle (FIM) completion for compatible models (DeepSeek, Codestral, and some Ollama models).
-- Support for multiple AI providers (OpenAI, Claude, Gemini, Codestral, and OpenAI-compatible services)
+- Support for multiple AI providers (OpenAI, Claude, Gemini, Codestral, Ollama, and OpenAI-compatible providers)
 - Customizable configuration options
 - Streaming support to enable completion delivery even with slower LLMs

 **With completion-in-region**: